TopG85/TopG85/README.md

-Hi Daniel I'm a junior software developer.
+I'm a junior software developer.
 Recently finished  studying Full Stack Development for the AI Augmented Developer with the Code Institute actively pursuing a career in the tech industry.
 I am learning a range of methodologies, including coding languages such as
 Frontend
 HTML, CSS, JavaScript.
 Backend